 You’re afforded a lot with the Master & Dynamic MW07 Go.
 Not only do you get to show off your style with these handsome earbuds, but you also benefit from markedly better battery life than the original MW07 earbuds.
 What’s more, the IPX6 rating makes these the most durable Master & Dynamic earbuds to date and among the most durable true wireless workout earbuds in general.

 There are more affordable, equally functional alternatives though.
-If you have a Samsung phone and can forgo extreme water-resistance, the Galaxy Buds remain a super pair of earbuds that include a wireless charging case.
-Listeners who are on a more shoestring budget and don’t mind sacrificing size and design may be enticed by the Creative Outlier Air.
-These are IPX5-rated, support both aptX and AAC streaming, and have great audio quality for the price.
+If you have a Samsung phone and can forgo extreme water-resistance, the Galaxy Buds Plus remains a super pair of earbuds that include a wireless charging case.
+Listeners who are on a more shoestring budget and don’t mind sacrificing size and design may want the Nothing Ear 1.
+Nothing’s earphones include active noise canceling, a durable build, and unique, semi-transparent design.
+Both options have better mics than the MW07 Go.

-Yes, the Master & Dynamic MW07 Go are worth the expense.
+Yes, the Master & Dynamic MW07 Go is worth the expense if you put style above all else.
 It’s difficult to find a pair of earbuds that masterfully negotiates style, durability, and sound quality but Master & Dynamic pulls it off.

 Again, $200 is a lot to drop on in-ears but if Apple, Beats, and Sony can get away with it, why not a premium audio company from New York?
 My main gripe with the headset has to do with the sub-par microphone quality, but this is the norm, rather than the exception, for truly wireless earbuds.
 If you can afford it, you’re bound to enjoy these stellar earbuds.

 This doesn’t sound like normal Bluetooth foibles, so we’d suggest reaching out to Master & Dynamic via email at: [email protected].
 We can’t guarantee any response or outcome, but that’s the contact listed for customer service.